GSA-TTS/10x-website/reports/fy22-impact-report/03-where-are-they-now.md

 ---
 ## Where are they now?

-One great challenge that 10x has grappled with over the years is how to track the impact that our projects deliver once they've left our pipeline—something we call "tracing the ripples."
+One great challenge that 10x has grappled with over the years is how to track the impact that our projects deliver once they've left our pipeline — something we call "tracing the ripples."

 Our business model emphasizes seed funding over long-term ownership and maintenance.
 We work hard to ensure that our products can succeed in a post-10x life.